Acquisition Lending FAQ

 Acquisitions and partner buyouts is over 70% of our loan volume by dollars funded.
-We have closed/funded more than 200 acquisition loans for Wealth Advisors.
+We have closed/funded hundreds acquisition loans for Wealth Advisors.
 We utilize our expertise and experience in acquisition loans to help our clients with best practices, work-arounds, and making the acquisition lending process easier.

 How do I pre-qualify for an acquisition loan?